GunzyPunzy/Gunnajs-Playbook-ActiveDirectory/README.md

           - GPP Passwords
           - Check if ldap-signing is enforced, check for LDAP Relay
           - Delegation information
-      - crackmapexec find accounts with user=pass
+      - netexec find accounts with user=pass
       - Pre2k authentication check on domain computers
       - Extract ADCS information using certipy and certi.py